masaki925/cv/en/readme.md

 - Application engineer for 3+ years
   - I developed whole process of web/mobile app from scratch at the startup, as a CTO.
 - Data engineer for 5+ years
-  - I developed & maintained Data products such as Search, Recommendation using BigQuery, Airflow, Python Flask, Elastic Search.
+  - I developed & maintained & led Data products such as Search, Recommendation using BigQuery, Airflow, Python Flask, Elastic Search.

 Recently, I'm interested in the part of creating value from data.
 I would like to work with companies that have a lot of data, or the ones that collaborate with them to create products for the world.